cleanlab/cleanlab-studio/README.md

 `version` indicates the current Cleanlab CLI package version at time of schema creation.
 The current Cleanlab schema version is `0.1`.

-## For developers
-1. To install the package locally, clone this repo and run `pip install --editable .` from the home directory.
-Changes to the code are reflected automatically in the CLI.
-3. `Makefile` contains sample commands for quick installation and testing, though you will have to specify filepaths and API keys manually.